The family anguish behind Paul Mescal’s big Oscar moment

 “I always knew I was willing to work hard, but when the nominations came out, and the Baftas the week before, something felt slightly absurd about it all,” he said.
 “And there’s stuff going on at home that is difficult, and this has given my family a very welcome respite.”

-The actor also revealed that the entire Mescal clan will be flying to Los Angeles for this year’s Academy Awards ceremony, which takes place on Sunday 12 March.
-“We are going to have a great time as a family, they’re all coming out to [the Oscars ceremony] in LA,” he said.
+Ahead of the 95th Academy Awards, the actor revealed that the entire Mescal clan will be flying to Los Angeles for this year’s ceremony.
+On Sunday 12 March, Mescal’s mother was seen sitting alongside Hollywood’s biggest names inside the Dolby Theatre in Los Angeles.

-When asked about his mother having her haircut for chemo on the same day as the nominations, he said: “The universe works in very interesting ways.”
+While speaking to Variety on the Oscars red carpet, Dearbhla explained how she always knew “in her imagination” that her son would one day be an Oscar nominee.

+“This is just the most incredible, incredible moment and it’s real,” she said.
+“It’s actually not fantasy, it’s real.”

 Join our commenting forum